-This post featuring my crescent roll monkey bread recipe is inspired by my mom and sponsored by Acorn Influence and Pillsbury.
+This post featuring my crescent roll monkey bread recipe is inspired by my mom and was originally a sponsored post.

 Now you may have noticed that I don’t post on Saturdays all that often.
 But every now and then, I whip up something that’s so good that I can’t wait to share it with you.
 This crescent roll monkey bread?
 This is one of those times, friends.